-The variable component of salaries for key management personnel (including executive directors) is linked to the inclusion of these roles in a management by objectives (MBO) incentive scheme.
+The variable component of remuneration for the executive directors and for the other key management personnel is linked to the inclusion of these roles in a management by objectives (MBO) incentive scheme.

 On the basis of this scheme, a bonus is paid on the achievement of annual results defined with the Company and measured according to parameters and weightings set in advance.
-Bonuses are payable for individuals in amounts proportionate to the achievement of the results for the year in question and with a maximum ceiling equal to 30% of gross annual income (GAI), with the exception made for that which is stated below for the Chief Executive Officer, General Manager and Vice Chairman as well as for the General Manager for the Co-Ordination of Operations and Chief Financial Officer.
-The MBO scheme involves the assignment of three individual objectives for each person, each of which is associated with a measurement indicator: this indicator represents the reference parameter which, if reached, determines the percentage achievement of the objective to which it is related.
+Bonuses are payable for individuals in amounts proportionate to the achievement of the results for the year in question and with a maximum ceiling equal to 30% of gross annual income (GAI), with the exception made for that which is stated below for the Chief Executive Officer, as well as for the General Manager for the Co-Ordination of Operations and Chief Financial Officer.